fergalcob/gamesdirect/README.md

 [Javascript](https://www.javascript.com/) - Used for some of the interactive content and formatting of certain pages

-[AWS](https://aws.amazon.com/) - Used for hosting the media & static files and also for hosting the PostgreSQL database
+[AWS](https://aws.amazon.com/) - Used for hosting the media & static files and also for hosting the PostgreSQL database.
+Also used for Cloudfront deployment of site via CNAME alias

 [PostgreSQL](https://www.postgresql.org/) - Used for the model databases